 10/31/11

-I am at a place in life where the focus is on Cousins..none of us in my family have living parents at this point in time and have begun to loose first Cousins.
+I am at a place in life where the focus is on Cousins..none of us in my family have living parents at this point in time and have begun to lose first Cousins.
 The memories we share are truly unique.
 Consider the world as it is today in the 21st century..my generation was blessed to live in such a special and unique time.
 It was by today's standards such an uncomplicated, simple life.
 People had time for each other.
 Children actually had summer vacations even though VACATIONS were not a part of our lives.
 It wasn't always playtime.
 Work was almost always a part of our Summers but so was free time, carefree time to roam the fields, woodlands and make up games as we walked the railroad tracks and what a sweet treasured memory I have of sitting on the front porch rail of Jack & Laura Mobley's farmhouse with my slightly younger cousin Eulita-[Laura Eulita Mobley] we called her Leedie- as she and I leisurely awaited the sight and sounds of the train and a chance to wave at the Engineers and workmen as they passed by.
 I have total recall of climbing fences and gates into fields to get to Pear trees and ambling through the woods discovering things like Wild Violets?

 We first cousins spent summers & holidays together if we didn't live in the same community.
 Many of us went to the same school & church.
 We shared bedrooms, beds..and quilt pallets on the floor.
 There was no such thing as a room for each person.
 If two double beds would fit in a room It had two beds.
 Then the children, as families showed up for special occasions, would be sleeping 3 or four to a bed depending on the size of the children.
 If they were little ones there might be one sleeping cross ways at the foot of the bed.